-For thriving outdoor flower pots and especially vegetable containers, a continuous supply of nutrients and fertilizer is an absolute for lush container bouquets and productive edibles, I learned the hard way as a novice gardener.
+For thriving outdoor flower pots and especially vegetable containers, a continuous supply of nutrients and fertilizer is an absolute must.
+I learned the hard way as a novice gardener.
 Here’s how to fertilize your containers.

-My containers filled with petunias, salvia, lettuces and tomatoes looked awful, especially when compared to those I planted in the ground later.
+My containers filled with petunias, salvia, lettuces, and tomatoes looked awful, especially when compared to those I planted in the ground later.
 I was starving the container plants, because I didn’t replace nutrients that were leached out of the potting mix every time I watered.
 Unlike plants in the ground which have roots to seek out additional nutrients, container plants are effectively quarantined from the nutrients, fungi, and bacteria naturally found in soil.

 When you are starting out, incorporate fertilizer pellets into your potting mix.
 (If the potting mix contains fertilizer, skip this step.)
 You want “slow-release” fertilizer pellets which are coated with a polymer that let them dissolve at varied rates; the thicker the coating, the long it takes for the fertilizer in pellets to be released into the potting mix.
 Most brands feed plants for at least 60 days, and some supply a steady stream of nutrients for up to 120 days.
 Check the label on any product you buy for this information.

 Slow-release food is also available in organic form.
 Fish meal pellets are formulated similarly to synthetic fertilizers.
 Cotton seed meal, feather meal and alfalfa pellets are other slow-release organic choices.
 All feed plants for about 60 days.
 The alfalfa also contains a hormone, triacontanol, which promotes plant growth.

-B. Apply water-soluble fertilizer every two weeks to supplement the slow-release fertilizer.
+Apply a water-soluble (liquid) fertilizer to supplement the slow-release fertilizer.
 Water-soluble ones deliver nutrients directly to plant roots and are easy to apply.
 Just dissolve them in water and pour the liquid into the container for a nutritional boost.
 Follow package directions for dilution rates and the amount of fertilizer to use on each container.

 Organic choices such as fish meal emulsion and liquid kelp work well, too.
 In fact, some plants like ferns and lettuce respond better to organic products than to synthetic fertilizers.